Last updated on September 1, 2023

-1. Where you’ll be sleeping
+1. Where will you be sleeping?

 Campervans come with different numbers of sleeping spaces, a 2-berth sleeping two people and so on.
 However, not all beds are created equal, so while you might have one comfy double bed, the other two sleeping spaces might be in a little area in the roof that wouldn’t suit someone of six foot.
 Consider the size and space requirements of the people who’ll be sleeping in each bed.